Better World donation programme

-We'll donate up to $2.00 for every completed web order
+We'll donate $1.00 for every completed web order

 You pay nothing extra.
 All donations are made from HealthPost’s operating revenue.
-All you need to do is check the box next to your preferred charity.
+All you need to do is select your preferred charity on the order confirmation page after placing your order.
 We keep a tally and publish our monthly and quarterly donations on this page - see below.
 Thank you for helping us make a difference!

 Your Current Charity Choices: